nuuuwan/news_lk3_data/README.md

 Accordingly, Pahanma Upani Lenora of Sangamitta Balika Vidyalaya in Galle has placed first in the island in the Biological Science stream while W.A Chirath Nirodha of Ananda College, Colombo is the island’s first in the Physical Science stream.

+In the Commerce stream, Shehara Sithumini of Panadura Balika Vidyalaya has obtained the best results in the island.

+Shehani Navodya of Ginigathhena Central College is the island’s first in the Engineering Technology stream.

+Meanwhile, Shehani Navodya of Ginigathhena Central College has obtained island’s best results in Arts stream.

 ◼️

 [Data](articles/c05f05b2.json)